It’s a great time to plan your post-pandemic vacation and get your first travel credit card. But which card should it be?

 As far as credit card rewards programs go, Chase Ultimate Rewards is the top pick if you want flexibility in your points and are thinking long-term.

 The Chase Sapphire Preferred® Card is the perfect entry card for this rewards ecosystem.
-At $95 annually, it earns 2 points per dollar on travel and dining and 1 point per dollar on everything else.
+At $95 annually, it earns 5 points per dollar on travel purchased through Chase Ultimate Rewards, 3 points per dollar on dining purchases, and 2 points per dollar on other travel purchases.

 That may not sound impressive, but Ultimate Rewards points have excellent value.
 You can redeem them for 1.25 cents per point when booking travel through the Ultimate Rewards portal or transfer your points to the program’s partners, including World of Hyatt, Southwest Airlines and many more.

-Currently, the card offers a very generous sign-up bonus – 100,000 points for spending $4,000 in the first three months.
-That’s $1,250 in travel purchases when redeemed through the portal.
+Currently, the card offers a generous sign-up bonus – 60,000 points for spending $4,000 in the first three months.
+That’s $750 in travel purchases when redeemed through the portal.

 Later, when you’re ready for an upgrade, you can request a product change to the Chase Sapphire Reserve®, one of the best credit cards on the market.
 It comes with a steep $550 annual fee, but its impressive list of benefits is hard to beat.